dullroar/ten-steps-to-linux-survival/Step10.md

 ## Package Management{.unnumbered}

 Almost all Linux distros have the concept of "packages" which are used to install, update and uninstall software.
-There are different package managers, including `dpkg`\drpkg{dpkg}
+There are different package managers, including `dpkg` and `apt-get` on Debian-based distros, `rpm` on Fedora descendants, etc. For the rest of this section we will use Debian tools, but in general the concepts and problems are similar for the other toolsets.
-and `apt-get`\drpkg{apt-get}
+\drpkg{apt-get}
-on Debian-based distros, `rpm`\drpkg{rpm}
+\drpkg{dpkg}
-on Fedora descendants, etc. For the rest of this section we will use Debian tools, but in general the concepts and problems are similar for the other toolsets.
+\drpkg{rpm}

 One of the nicest things about Linux-style package managers (as opposed to traditional Windows installers) is that they can satisfy all a packages "dependencies" (other packages that are